Toradol is an oral tablet consisting of a nonsteroidal anti-inflammatory drug called ketorolac. We carry the generic alternative of Toradol in 10mg!

 *** DO NOT USE THIS MEDICATION FOR MORE THAN 5 CONSECUTIVE DAYS. ***

-The inital dose of this drug should not be given through an oral tablet, but through injection.
-After the inital injection, adults are allowed to continue doses through oral administration.
+The inital dose of this drug should not be given through an oral tablet but through injection.
+After the initial injection, adults are allowed to continue doses through oral administration.

 Follow only the directions given to you by your doctor.
 Do not take more or less of a dose than directed.
 Directions can commonly be found on your prescription label if you forget.

 This medication is taken with water by mouth, every 4 – 6 hours, or as directed by your doctor.
 Avoid lying down for 10 minutes following the dose.

 Do not use this medication if you have recently had or have a scheduled heart bypass surgery, active or recent stomach ulcer, stomach bleeding, or intestinal bleeding, a bleeding or blood-clotting disorder, a closed head injury or bleeding in your brain, bleeding from a recent surgery, severe kidney disease or dehydration, a history of asthma or a severe allergic reaction after taking aspirin or an NSAID, or if you are breast feeding or in your third trimester of pregnancy.

 Dose adjustment or special precautions may be required